zulip/zulip/docs/subsystems/sending-messages.md

 The way this works internally is:

-- We (usually) skip creating UserMessage rows for soft-deactivated users when a message is sent to a stream where they are subscribed.
+- We (usually) skip creating UserMessage rows for soft-deactivated users when a message is sent to a channel where they are subscribed.

 - If/when the user ever returns to Zulip, we can at that time reconstruct the UserMessage rows that they missed, and create the rows at that time (or, to avoid a latency spike if/when the user returns to Zulip, this work can be done in a nightly cron job).
-We can construct those rows later because we already have the data for when the user might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages have not been marked as read by the user).
+We can construct those rows later because we already have the data for when the user might have been subscribed or unsubscribed from channels by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages have not been marked as read by the user).
 This is